 Beyond such criticism there is the question of how the value of an attraction is actually produced, particularly in slum tourism.
-While it seems that there is an intrinsic value to certain attractions, like a pristine beach, the value of pristine beaches is not natural but the product of a process, which includes multiple activities keeping the beach clean, providing access, and communicating and marketing the beach as an attraction.
+While it seems that there is an intrinsic value to certain attractions, like a pristine beach, the value of pristine beaches is not natural but the product of a process, which includes multiple activities for example, keeping the beach clean, providing access, and communicating and marketing the beach as an attraction.
 In slum tourism when a slum is turned into a tourist attraction, the important role of attraction making becomes obvious, as we do not normally picture slums as attractive and valuable places.
 Rather slums are perceived as places of negative value and of ‘territorial stigma’ (Wacquant, 2008).
 Hence, the question is how do slums become tourist attractions?

 In this paper we address the question of attraction making in slum tourism with a particular focus on the role of tour guiding.
-Significant research has been conducted on tour guiding in tourism literature, focusing on guiding roles, services the guides provide and their relationships with place and people visited (e.g. Cohen, 1985; Pond, 1993; Bruner, 2005; Salazar, 2005; Rabotić, 2010).
+Significant research has been conducted on tour guiding in tourism literature, for example, focusing on guiding roles, services the guides provide, and their relationships with place and people visited (e.g. Cohen, 1985; Pond, 1993; Bruner, 2005; Salazar, 2005; Rabotić, 2010).
 Tour guides contribute significantly to attraction making.
 While sharing pre-formulated narratives of a place, they also play a considerable role in modifying and developing them.
 Apart from the narratives, tour guides also enable and enact sensory tourist experiences as tourists are guided through territories of unknown sights, smells and ambiences.

 Particularly in the early stages of slum tourism development, tour guides play a central role in explicating why it is important to visit slums.
 The tour guides need to establish a destination that many people would not normally consider worth visiting.
 This is risky and can be described as entrepreneurial.
-Tour need to provide narratives about why visiting slums is important and valuable.
+Tour guides need to provide narratives about why visiting slums is important and valuable.
 They also need to be able to help tourists to navigate places often associated with insecurity, high crime levels, poverty, deprivation, and health and other risks.

 The literature on slum tourism has to date rarely considered this role of tour guiding.
 In this paper we address this lacuna.
-We investigate specifically which organisational forms tour guiding takes, how tour guides provide tourists with reasons to visit slums and how they practically enact the slum tours.
+We investigate specifically which organisational forms tour guiding takes, how tour guides provide tourists with reasons to visit slums, and how they practically enact the slum tours.
 The paper is based on the analysis of empirical data from two major slum tourism destinations: Dharavi, in Mumbai, India, and Kibera, in Nairobi, Kenya.
 The data was collected by interviewing tour guides and founders of tour organisations in both destinations on four field trips.
 This paper contributes to the study of slum tourism, while adding to existing debates on tour guiding, addressing in particular how tour guiding contributes to the making of attractions in slum tourism.

 In the first section of this paper we review current literature on attraction making and tour guiding.
 The combined review enables us to create a framework for the study of guides and guiding operations in attraction making, which we apply to the analysis of the empirical data.
 In the last section we discuss the results of the empirical research and consider the significance and possible interpretation of the findings.